UncleJ4ck/Reporter/README.md

 # Note

-I can update the script over time
+I can update the program over time